HoraceShmorace/check-viewability/README.md

 # checkViewability

-A simple function that calculates whether a certain percentage of a specified HTML element is viewable with a given viewport (i.e., another HTML element, which itself must be viewable within the visible bounds of the current window).
+A simple vanilla JavaScript function that calculates whether a certain percentage of a specified HTML element is viewable within a given viewport (i.e., another HTML element, which itself must be viewable within the visible bounds of the current window).

 ## Usage
 `checkViewability(CSSSelector||HTMLElement)`